Moving to Fukuoka with school-age kids and weighing international schools? Tuition is the line item that surprises most families.

 Lunch / meals

-School lunch is ~¥40–60K/yr (most schools include it or offer it optionally).
+School lunch is ~¥40–60K/yr, and most schools either include it or offer it optionally.
 Bring-from-home is common at smaller schools.

 Uniforms, materials, trips